 Timber stack storage areas are often in open areas exposed to the elements and changes in temperature, moisture, sun, and wind can alter the product's moisture content and stability.
 The option of wrapping timber stacks prevents exposure to variable weather conditions while providing additional lateral restraint and highlighting damaged areas arising from handling of the stacked materials.
+Environmental considerations should take into account potential leaking from treated timber in consideration to sensitive receivers such as storm water drains.

-7.0 Training and Competency
+7.0 TRAINING AND COMPETENCY